Has protecting nature been your goal this season? Learn how to be an environmentalist in the following simple steps.

 Who is an Environmentalist?

 An environmentalist is anyone involved in practices that protect and preserve both the Planet’s natural resources and its inhabitants.
-Environmentalists can pursue careers in various fields, have varying job descriptions, but with an ultimate goal of keeping balance in the earth’s ecosystem.
+Environmentalists can pursue careers in various fields, and have varying job descriptions, but with the ultimate goal of keeping balance in the earth’s ecosystem.

-Some of the main careers that interests environmentalists include, Environmental Educators, Habitat Conservationists, Marine conservationists, Environmental Engineers, Environmental Scientists, etc. Any of these jobs allows you to pursue your passion for protecting nature.
+Some of the main careers that interest environmentalists include, Environmental Educators, Habitat Conservationists, Marine conservationists, Environmental Engineers, Environmental Scientists, etc. Any of these jobs allows you to pursue your passion for protecting nature.